matiyev/soc-lab/README.md

   - System will restart into Safe Mode

 5. Now, in Safe Mode, we’ll disable some services via the Registry
-  - Click the “Win + R"
+  - Press the “Win + R"
   - Type “regedit” into the search bar and hit Enter
   - For each of the following registry locations, browse to the key, find the “Start” value, and change it to "4"
 ![Image](https://imgur.com/IWskQZt.png)